Where is your hometown?

 Outside of academia, what are your favorite hobbies?

 I enjoy spending time with my wife, kids, and our 4-month-old puppy.
 Hiking, running, camping, and cycling are some of my favorite activities.
 When outdoor activities aren’t accessible, I enjoy a good book or cooking a new recipe.

 What are you looking forward to most this semester?

 I’m not teaching at Ball State this semester, but I am looking forward to getting back into the classroom soon.

 If you could be friends with any fictional character, who would it be?

 There are so many interesting characters to choose from.
 A book I read recently had as the main character an elderly man named Arthur Pepper who was rather stuck in his ways and content to stay that way until he discovered a charm bracelet that raised questions about his deceased wife’s life before they met.
 He stepped out of his comfort zone, explored new places, met new people, and learned about himself (and his wife) in the twilight of his life.
 I would enjoy knowing a person like that who is willing to take on self-discovery and adventure at any age.

 How do you practice self-care?

 My hobbies are also my primary ways to practice self-care.
-Running, hiking, and being in nature is rejuvenating to me and brings balance to my life.
+Running, hiking, and being in nature are rejuvenating to me and bring balance to my life.